The name Diebold Nixdorf Incorporated (DBD) should be kept on your radar - The Dwinnex

 Insider Transactions:

-Investing in insider trades can also provide an investor with insight into how management views future stock prices.
+Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
 A recent insider transaction in this stock occurred on May 17 when COSTELLO ELLEN bought 12,000 shares for $3.29 per share.
 The transaction valued at 39,480 led to the insider holds 166,283 shares of the business.

 BESANKO BRUCE H bought 7,152 shares of DBD for $25,032 on May 16.
 The Director now owns 100,726 shares after completing the transaction at $3.50 per share.
 On May 13, another insider, RUTHERFORD JEFFREY L, who serves as the EVP and CFO of the company, bought 14,784 shares for $3.40 each.
 As a result, the insider paid 50,295 and bolstered with 447,340 shares of the company.